Skip to main content

 Once Malcolm called time on the third round of networking talks, the uplifting mood that prevailed over the last one-and-a-half hours subsided slightly - as everyone was asked to get their phones out and go on to Mentimeter to fill out a survey on bus travel in the county of Suffolk.
 Some of the key issues that were covered in the survey included the problems surrounding bus travel in rural and coastal Suffolk (the main problem seemed to be that buses to the villages were unreliable), and what can be done to address the issue of accessibility in those areas.

 After being introduced to the Innovation Labs party that will be taking place on the 25th of July, the FSB event was finished as far as the structured events were concerned - and so it was now time to do some free networking with some of the attendees that I didn't get to meet at the table networking sessions, and go and grab some more refreshments (although this time, I learnt my lesson in getting a plate out!).
-Eventually, myself and the other Bootcamp participants went off to go and meet Hannah in the refreshment room and chat about our next steps with our business ideas.

 Conclusions